Newsletter SignupJoin our email list to receive news of our latest activities and featured items!

 ABOUT THIS WEBSITE

-FISHER HERITAGE ™ HOOKED RUGS, our new line of custom rugs hooked in larger sizes, is now available to custom order.
-The mostly geometric patterns are based on beloved antique rugs.
+FISHER HERITAGE ™ HOOKED RUGS, is our line of custom made rugs hooked in larger sizes, available to special order.
+They are mostly geometric patterns based on our beloved antique rugs.
+We can custom make any of our rugs in the size you need.

 Editorial support and pieces from the gallery appear regularly in leading design and cultural magazines including Architectural Digest, Martha Stewart Living, Country Living, House Beautiful, Traditional Home, This Old House Journal, New York Magazine, Where Magazine, In-New York Magazine, Country Home, House & Garden, and now in online art and design sites.
 Editorials have highlighted our fabulous eye, well-edited selection, affordable prices, and helpful service.
 Thrilling profiles of the gallery appeared in the June 2006 Architectural Digest and in the March 2009 Maine Antique Digest.